 - These two stages are useful because you may discover all sorts of disadvantages after first seeing the property, which cause you to think again, and before exchange of contracts you can pull out without legal consequences.
 For example

-- We might find out that the local authority are planning to build a new road which will go straight through the garden of the property you want.
+- We might find out that the local authority is planning to build a new road which will go straight through the garden of the property you want

 - We may find that the accessway to the property you want is in fact owned by someone else, who doesn’t want anyone else crossing it!

-If anything like this happens, then all you have to do is to tell the Estate Agents that you've changed your mind.
+- If anything like this happens then all you have to do is to tell the Estate Agent that you’ve changed your mind.

-- The legal conveyancing work your Solicitor does, does not involve any checks on the structural state of the property.
-Houses and flats, like almost any other second-hand item, are 'sold as seen', it is up to the buyer to ask questions and make checks before buying, and it is difficult to make any claim afterwards.
+- The legal conveyancing work undertaken by your Solicitor does not involve any checks on the structural state of the property.
+Houses and flats, like almost any other second-hand item, are ‘sold as seen’.
+It is up to the buyer to ask questions and make checks before buying and it is difficult to make any claim afterwards.
 The only way to check properly the condition of the property is to have a survey carried out.
 We recommend that you always have a full structural survey, and get quotes for any work that the surveyor recommends.
 This may cost you a few hundred pounds, but a structural problem could easily cost you several thousand (perhaps even tens of thousands), so this is money wisely spent.

 - DO NOT rely on

-- your lender's survey.
-Firstly, it is NOT a true survey - it is a valuation, and is only done to check that the property is enough security for the amount you want to borrow (NOT what it is worth).
+- your lender’s survey.
+Firstly, it is NOT a true survey – it is a valuation and is only done to check that the property is enough security for the amount you want to borrow (NOT what it is worth).
 Secondly, it is done for the lender and not you, so the surveyor who does it is only answerable to the lender. ((S)he may, however, be able to carry out a separate survey for you while (s)he is at the property.
-Ask)
+Ask them.)